brendanmetzger/TCIAF/setup.md

 ```

 ## Rewrites
-Rewrites are very simple, and map the url to a controller and action, and then everything else is 'paramaters'.
+Rewrites are very simple, and map the url to a controller and action, and then everything else is 'parameters'.

 ```